 You need to pass a practical and oral assessment by the MCA examiner on the vessel you will be skippering and in the area of operation.
-The exam usually takes an hour.
+The exam usually takes an hour but can be longer.

 As you might expect, the final assessment demands good boat handling skills.
 Our experience shows that whilst many think their skills are already good enough we quickly discover that they are not.

 If you are unsure about your skill level then we suggest you undertake a one-day Experience Course or the two-day RYA Helmsman Course with us and we can carry out an informal assessment before you commit to spending more money.
 At the end of the course we will give you an honest opinion of your chances of success.
 We will also be able to make some entries in your Training Record Book as two of our instructors are also Tier 2 Boatmasters.